11 Tips How to Avoid Crowds in Zion National Park

 The majority of visitors to Zion National Park will enter the park through Springdale, on the western side of the park, closest to the interstate.
 This just makes sense logistically if you are road tripping from California or Las Vegas.

 It’s also where the visitor center is located, so most people want to start there.
-However, if you’ve visited Zion before or just want to skip the visitor center, and get a different perspective, then consider entering the park on the east side.
+However, if you’ve visited Zion before or want to skip the visitor center and get a different perspective, then consider entering the park on the east side.

-There are a multitude of fun hikes on that side and some of the best views of the park are driving in from that side.
-Not to mention this route includes driving the Zion Mount Carmel Tunnel.
+There are a multitude of fun hikes and things to see on that side or the park, with some of the best views driving in.
+Not to mention this section of the highway includes the famous Mount Carmel Tunnel.
+Cars and most trucks are fine but be aware that there are length restrictions for driving through the tunnel.
+Check the specifics at nps.gov.

 9. Ride a Bike or E-Bike Into the Canyon